 The chances are you have most likely seen the Free Solo and The Dawn Wall documentaries and it blew their mind.
 How is it possible to climb that high?
 How are they so good?
 Why can’t I do my V4 boulder project?
 These are all reasonable questions to ask yourself once you finish binging some of the best climbing documentaries of all time.

-The athletes featured in both of these movies (Alex Honnold, Tommy Caldwell and Kevin Jorgeson) undertake ascents that firmly catapults them into the climbing history books forever.
+The athletes featured in both of these movies (Alex Honnold, Tommy Caldwell, and Kevin Jorgeson) undertake ascents that firmly catapult them into the climbing history books forever.
 Not only that but seeing these men pursue their goals with complete dedication motivates and inspires us mortals to push our climbing own limits.

 Free Solo is the better movie.

-If you define ‘best’ by ‘success’ then there can only be one winner.
-Sure, both movies scored very highly on popular review sites, but Free Solo made 20 times more revenue, stayed in theatres four times longer and won an Oscar.
-It hard to ignore the millions of opinions needed to make these things happen.
+If you define “best” by “success” then there can only be one winner.
+Sure, both movies scored very highly on popular review sites, but Free Solo made 20 times more revenue, stayed in theatres four times longer, and won an Oscar.
+It is hard to ignore the millions of collective opinions needed to make those achievements happen.

 If you prefer to look at this from an achievement point of view, when do you think we will see anyone free solo El Cap again?
-Climbing has seen plenty of talented soloists (Dean Potter, John Bacher and Jim Reynolds) who are capable of such a feat, yet have never attempted a full solo attempt of El Cap.
+Climbing has seen plenty of talented soloists (Dean Potter, John Bacher, and Peter Croft to name a few) who are capable of such a feat, yet have never attempted a full solo attempt of El Cap.

-I massively respect Tommy and Kevin and its hard not to be in awe of their dedication in the face of both personal and professional adversity.
-But a year after their first ascent, Adam Ondra repeated their ascent in less than half the time.
-It also looking likely Nalle Hukkataival might bag the fourth ascent soon.
+I respect the battle Tommy and Kevin endured to claim the send.
+It’s hard not be in awe of their preservice in the face of both personal and professional adversity.
+However, just a year after their Dawn Wall ascent, Adam Ondra repeated the climb in less than half the time on the wall.
+It also looks likely that Nalle Hukkataival could bag the fourth ascent soon.

 Both of these documentaries are clearly not lacking talented climbers, but when it comes down to it, these are two very different achievements.